Intellia Therapeutics Inc. (NTLA) and DBV Technologies S.A. (NASDAQ:DBVT) Comparison side by side | New Business Observer

 |0.00

-Demonstrates Intellia Therapeutics Inc. and DBV Technologies S.A. earnings per share (EPS), gross revenue and valuation.
+Table 1 demonstrates Intellia Therapeutics Inc. and DBV Technologies S.A.’s top-line revenue, earnings per share (EPS) and valuation.

 Profitability

-Table 2 represents Intellia Therapeutics Inc. (NASDAQ:NTLA) and DBV Technologies S.A.
-(NASDAQ:DBVT)’s net margins, return on equity and return on assets.
+Table 2 demonstrates the return on equity, net margins and return on assets of Intellia Therapeutics Inc. and DBV Technologies S.A.

 |Net Margins